InternetOfPeers/mom-client/README.md

 # MOM

-MOM (My Own Messages) is a ÐApp to share and notarize messages with Ethereum and IPFS.
+MOM (My Own Messages) client is a ÐApp to share and notarize messages with Ethereum and IPFS using the MOM standard.
 You can give voice to your smart contract, send messages to the world, create a certified blog with your ideas, and so on.

 ## How to use MOM